List of Africa Cup of Nations finals

 The Africa Cup of Nations is a football competition established in 1957.
 It is contested by the men's national teams of members of the Confederation of African Football (CAF), the African governing body for the sport, and is held every two years.
-The winner of the first final was Egypt, who defeated Ethiopia 4–0 in Khartoum, after extra time.
-The last final hosted in Abidjan in 2024 was won by the Ivory Coast, defeating Nigeria 2–1.
+The winner of the first final was Egypt, who defeated Ethiopia 4–0 in Khartoum after extra time.
+The most recent final was played in Rabat in January 2026; Morocco won the match by forfeiture after Senegal's national team had decided to abandon the match during regular time.

-The Africa Cup of Nations final is the last match of the competition, and the result determines which team will be declared African champion.
-As of the 2021 edition, if the score is tied after 90 minutes of regular play, an additional 30-minute period of play, called overtime, is added.
+The Africa Cup of Nations final is the last match of the competition, and the result determines which team declared African champions.
+As of the 2025 edition, if the score is tied after 90 minutes of regular play, an additional 30-minute period of play, called extra time, is added.
 If such a match remains tied after extra time, it is decided by a penalty shoot-out.
-The team that wins the penalty shootout is then declared the champion.
+The team that wins the penalty shoot-out is then declared the champions.

-The 34 finals to-date have produced twelve drawn matches, the eventual winners of which have been determined variously by replay (1974), extra time (1962, 1965), or penalty shoot-out (1982, 1986, 1992, 2000, 2002, 2006, 2012, 2015, 2021).
-Egypt is the most successful teams in the history of the tournament, winning seven times.
+The 34 finals to-date have produced thirteen drawn matches, the eventual winners of which have been determined variously by replay (1974), extra time (1962, 1965, 2025), or penalty shoot-out (1982, 1986, 1992, 2000, 2002, 2006, 2012, 2015, 2021).
+Egypt is the most successful team in the history of the tournament, winning seven times.